 To unfold the rest of Jesus’ second beatitude – “Blessed are those who mourn, for they shall be comforted.”
 (Matthew 5:4, NASB95) – I’d like to paint you a picture.
 Consider a boy in a baseball uniform.
 He’s returning to the dugout after his turn at bat.
-The bat is no longer poised and ready to strike but is being drug through the dirt in defeat.
+The bat is no longer poised and ready to strike but is being dragged through the dirt in defeat.
 His head is down and his shoulders slumped forward.
 He sees nothing but that last failed swing, he hears nothing but the thud of the ball against the catcher’s mitt.
 Tears roll down his cheeks as he plods back to the bench, his mind frozen by the umpire’s last call.
 To understand the boy’s emotions we must look into his heart.
 For the boy’s tears are not from feelings of injustice, rejection, or the sting of personal failure.
 It’s not because he lost or is embarrassed at striking out.
 He is not even anxious about the team’s retribution or the coach’s harsh words.
 The boy walks past the bench to a man standing further down the third base fence.
 “I’m sorry dad,” the boy whispers.
 The dad reaches over the fence, lifting the boy’s chin.

 “That last ball was in your wheelhouse, do you know what you did wrong?” the dad gently asks.
 The boy slowly shakes his head.
 “You took your eyes off of the ball.”